 Families continue a tradition of subsistence hunting and fishing in the village.
 Many residents smoke, dry and pickle fish, harvest berries, gather sea gull eggs, kelp, shellfish, sea urchins and octopus, and hunt for ducks, ptarmigan, goat, deer, seal and sea lion.
 Relatives and friends return in the fall to subsistence hunt and fish.

 In the past 15 years, many of the community's Alutiiq descent have been experiencing a resurgence of pride in their culture.
-Old Harbor has an active Dance Group, the Nuniaq Alutiiq Dancers, which perform locally and travel to share their culture.
+Old Harbor has an active Native Dance Group, the Nuniaq Alutiiq Dancers, which perform locally and travel to share their culture.
 Similarly, many residents and former residents are respected and accomplished artists.
 At Old Harbor's public school there is an annual Alutiiq Week celebration where students learn and practice cultural skills.
-Additionally, Native arts and crafts are made at the teen center, the Alutiiq language is taught at the school through the Alutiiq Museum's Language Revitalization program, and Nuniaq cultural camp is held on Sitkalidak Island every summer.
+Additionally, Native arts and crafts are made at throughout the community, the Alutiiq language is taught at the school through the Alutiiq Museum's Language Revitalization program, and Nuniaq cultural camp is held on Sitkalidak Island every summer.

 Old Harbor is unique in its blending of older Sugpiaq traditions, the Orthodox Christian Religion, and a strong subsistence based lifestyle with newer influences from modern American society.
 Many friends and relatives return for Annual Festivities such as Independence and Labor Day celebrations and Orthodox Christian festivities at Christmas, New Years and Easter, which are celebrated on the Julian calendar.
 Others return home to fill their freezers by subsistence hunting and fishing in the fall months.